ariefhid/Perpus/README.md

 - sudo gedit /etc/nginx/sites-available/default ## Reverse Proxy Setting

 *Erase all existing contents and replace with the following.
 I'm assuming that your project runs on port 5000 by default.
-Modify your proxy pass as necessary.\n
+Modify your proxy pass as necessary.*
-     server {
+-     server {
          listen 80;
          location / {
              proxy_pass http://localhost:5000;